platform-experience/script-library/src/business-rule/si-script-50/README.md

-# Populating an Array of Recipients (Vendors) for an Email Notification
+# Populate Array for Email

 ## Description

-Temp details
+Populating an Array of Recipients (Vendors) for an Email Notification.